aercolino/secreta/README.md

     --timeout <how long to wait before aborting (in seconds)>
 ```

-+ if there is no `secreta-generate` serverless function on the provider, it uploads it
++ if there is no `secreta-generate-aws` serverless function on the provider, it uploads it
-+ it invokes the `secreta-generate` function, which in turn
++ it invokes the `secreta-generate-aws` function, which in turn

     + creates a key pair for the given `<key pair ID>`
     + stores the private key (used for decryption) into a protected location (an AWS SSM param at `/Secreta/privateKey/<key pair ID>`)